-The bill SB118 Engrossed amends the Code of Alabama 1975 to enhance the collection and dissemination of biometric identifiers, particularly by law enforcement agencies.
-It establishes the Alabama Background Check Service and the Alabama Rap Back Program, allowing the Alabama State Law Enforcement Agency (ALEA) to conduct background checks for noncriminal justice purposes, such as employment and licensing.
-Key changes include the insertion of definitions for "biometric identifiers," "background check," and "noncriminal justice purpose," while deleting outdated terminology.
-The bill also repeals Article 4 of Chapter 2 of Title 32, which previously governed the dissemination of criminal history information, and introduces a fee structure for background checks, along with penalties for misuse of background check reports.
+The bill SB118 amends the Code of Alabama 1975 to enhance the collection and management of biometric identifiers, particularly by law enforcement agencies.
+It introduces new definitions for biometric data and establishes the Alabama Background Check Service and the Alabama Rap Back Program, which will facilitate ongoing notifications of criminal history.
+The Alabama State Law Enforcement Agency (ALEA) is granted the authority to conduct background checks for noncriminal justice purposes, set fees for these services, and create procedures for biometric data collection during arrests.
+The bill also repeals Article 4 of Chapter 2 of Title 32, which previously governed the dissemination of criminal history information, and updates the legal language to reflect current practices.

 Engrossed: 41-9-590, 41-9-594, 41-9-625, 41-9-650, 41-9-650, 41-9-650, 41-9-650, 41-9-650, 41-9-650, 41-9-590, 41-9-594, 41-9-625, 41-9-650